ttsalo/reprap-projects/BBLogic/README.md

         - The interconnection area contains a grid of vertical signals.
 Different pieces allow diverting signals into gates and receiving them back.
 Other pieces allow switching signals laterally between the different channels.
+        - Idea 2:
+         - Let's base the signal routing on a regular grid which is then built out of rectangular interlocking blocks.
+         - Let's also simplify the routing by using a combination of horizontal lines and drops instead of steady slope.
+This allows routing in every direction within one interconnection area.
+Just need to take care of getting enough speed from a drop to reach the next element.
+         - Implement the whole gate as two modules in the grid system?